Ready for an adventure of your life? Check out these 3 cross-state California road trips.

-THREE OF THE BEST CROSS-STATE CALIFORNIA ROAD TRIPS:
+3 OF THE BEST CROSS-STATE CALIFORNIA ROAD TRIPS

-When road-tripping through Big Sur, McWay Falls, Pfeiffer Beach and Bixby Creek Bridge are the places you can’t miss.
+When road-tripping through the Big Sur area, McWay Falls, Pfeiffer Beach, and the Bixby Creek Bridge are the places you can’t miss.

 Eastern California Road Trip from Los Angeles to Lassen Volcano

-Among all places that Eastern California road trip has to offer, be ready to pull over at the following destinations.
+Among all places that the Eastern California road trip has to offer, be ready to pull over at the following destinations:

 Cross-State California Road Trip from Los Angeles to Sacramento

-The following places along State Route 99 will enhance your road trip experience when crossing California from Los Angeles to Sacramento.
+The following places along State Route 99 will enhance your road trip experiences when crossing California from Los Angeles to Sacramento.